slonigiraf/whitepaper/slonigiraf/ENG.md

 So, **the reimbursent amount should be around 0.05688 USD in Ethiopia** to motivate students perform an expert work.

-During 4 years of Slonigiraf educatinal model testing in different schools we have experimentally identified that a mentor needs on average 11 minutes to teach a mentee.
-Thus the mentor work as a teacher in Ethiopia should cost 0.033 USD per 1 skill:
+During 4 years of Slonigiraf educatinal model testing in different schools we have experimentally identified that a tutor needs on average 11 minutes to teach a tutee.
+Thus the tutor work as a teacher in Ethiopia should cost 0.033 USD per 1 skill:

 $0.003*11 = 0.033$

-The mentor gets money from mentee not only for his time but also for issuing a dimploma that can be canceled by an expert.
-As in case when a mentee will forget the skill the mentor will pay the reimburcement to an expert the mentor should get some premium for issuing the diploma.
-Otherwise a mentor will lose money as it's not possible to completely exclude the situtation when mentee will forget the skill.
-As we mentioned mentees forget 1 skill from 4 studied, thus a mentor should add a premium of 1 reimbursemnt amount to each 4 skills that he teaches, or simply 1/4 of such amount to each diploma issuing, thus **the total price of a diploma will be 0.04722 USD in Ethiopia**:
+The tutor gets money from tutee not only for his time but also for issuing a dimploma that can be canceled by an expert.
+As in case when a tutee will forget the skill the tutor will pay the reimburcement to an expert the tutor should get some premium for issuing the diploma.
+Otherwise a tutor will lose money as it's not possible to completely exclude the situtation when tutee will forget the skill.
+As we mentioned tutees forget 1 skill from 4 studied, thus a tutor should add a premium of 1 reimbursemnt amount to each 4 skills that he teaches, or simply 1/4 of such amount to each diploma issuing, thus **the total price of a diploma will be 0.04722 USD in Ethiopia**:

 $0.033+0.05688*1/4=0.04722$